 How Hormonal Changes May Impact Glasses Prescription

-Research has shown that glasses and contact lens prescription powers can change in some patients who are pregnant or breastfeeding.
+Research has shown that glasses and contact lens prescription powers can change in some patients who are pregnant.
 The exact mechanisms of change are unknown but could be related to fluid retention and resultant corneal swelling, which can alter corneal curvature and/or tissue thickness.
 The shape of corneal tissue dictates how light rays are focused on the retinal photoreceptors in the back of the eye; thus, its shape is a critical component in determining one’s vision and corresponding prescriptive power requirements.

 Pregnancy, Dry eyes And Contact Lens Tolerance